hsoft/xibless/docs/api/menu.rst

         A string that represent the keyboard shortcut that triggers the item.
 This string has the format "modifiers+letter", for example, "cmd+f".
 Available modifiers are "cmd", "ctrl", "alt" and "shift".

-Special characters like tabs and arrows aren't yet supported.
+        Some special characters are supported through special identifiers.
+The list of supported identifiers is :ref:`there <shortcut-key-consts>`.
+For example, if you want a shortcut that is activated on cmd+<up arrow>, your shorcut would be ``cmd+arrowup``.

     .. attribute:: tag